This is a guest post by Peter G Walen.

 Challenge 1: Automation makes everything faster

 This is an interesting challenge.
-It often comes from a belief that Agile and/or SCRUM will always make delivery faster and the quality better.
-What makes this interesting is while those things may be true sometimes, it is not true in all absolutely all instances.
+It often comes from a belief that Agile and/or SCRUM will always make delivery faster and quality better.
+What makes this interesting is that while those things may be true sometimes, it is not true in absolutely all instances.

-Test automation can make some things faster, sometimes.
-However, there is no certainty that total time to test will be reduced, nor that it will decrease time to delivery.
+At times, test automation can make things faster, however, there is no certainty that the total time to test will be reduced, nor that it will decrease time to delivery.
 There is no certainty that automation by itself will do anything faster, other than initiate consecutive executions.

-Under the right circumstances, building test automation code while the application code is being built can help let testing start as early as possible.
-Building both the test and application code together, in parallel, can help the people developing both work together to make sure there are fewer unexpected surprises in calls, interfaces, log entries, etc., when it comes to time to test.
+Under the right circumstances, building test automation code while the application code is being built can help testing to start as early as possible.
+Building both the test and application code together, in parallel, can help the people developing work together to make sure there are fewer unexpected surprises in calls, interfaces, log entries, etc.

-Challenge 2: Test Automation means you can do better testing with fewer people
+Challenge 2: Test Automation means you can test better by replacing people

 This challenge is brought to us by the people keeping accounts and budgets.
-Because the organization is spending “so much money” the obvious “cost savings” comes in reducing headcount.
+Because the organization is spending “too much money” the obvious “cost savings” occurs by reducing headcount.
 That is, people.
-The obvious people in question to be reduced are usually the people who do “manual testing.”
+The people in question are usually the people who do “manual testing.”

-After all, automated testing will make it so we won’t need anyone doing manual testing.
-Because if we don’t get rid of “overhead” (people) the organization will have a cost increase, not break-even and not a “savings.”
+After all, automated testing will make it so we won’t need anyone doing manual testing, and if we don’t get rid of “overhead” the organization will have a cost increase, right?

-The issue is, yes, we won’t need people pounding away at manual scripts, as long as it makes sense to automate those scripts.
-However, will the people who remain understand enough about the product to help design good tests, beyond simple unit tests?
+Yes.
+We won’t need people pounding away at manual scripts, as long as it makes sense to automate those scripts.
+However, will the people who remain understand enough about the product to help design good tests that go beyond simple unit tests?
 Will they be able to design full functional tests?
-And what about maintaining the integrity of the regression suite?
-Not just the coded scripts, but the logic behind them?
+What about maintaining the integrity of the regression suite and not just the coded scripts but the logic behind them?

-If so, then this might be true.
-However, it is more common to see the questions about understanding the system or application under test and fully understanding the automation code around them are often for many reasons, mutually exclusive.
+It is common to see that the questions about understanding the system under test and fully understanding the automation code are often mutually exclusive.
 Thus, to maintain some rigor in testing, an organization might not be able to reduce the number of people by the expected amounts.

-Challenge 3: One tool will fit all your needs
+Challenge 3: One tool will fit all of your needs

 This challenge, perhaps more than the others, causes much consternation among software development teams.